bueltge/wordpress-multisite-enhancements/readme.txt

 So please be patient with me and let me know of typos or grammatical parts.
 Thanks

 == Changelog ==
+= 1.4.2 (2017-02-22) =
+* Change syntax for usage of plugins, themes; probs @cfoellmann
+* Count the usage in sites for plugins, themes; probs @cfoellmann
+* Change of the autoloader, the removel of a function is now more solid.
+See [the wiki page](https://github.com/bueltge/wordpress-multisite-enhancements/wiki/Remove-features); probs @cfoellmann
+* Added option to display or hide the list of sites if too big #44; probs @n-goncalves

 = 1.4.1 (2017-08-10) =
 * Added a change for initialization of the class to run also on php 5.3 installs.